The best dehumidifiers in 2024

 No cord storage

 If you have predominantly humid spaces, such as basements, this Honeywell 50 pint dehumidifier stood up to our tests.
-After setting up in a basement bathroom, it performed impressively, only taking less than an hour reduce levels of humidity down to the 35%.
-It also worked efficiently for mid-sized spaces, such as the living room, kitchen and laundry room.
+After setting up in my basement bathroom, it performed impressively, only taking less than an hour reduce levels of humidity down to the 35%.
+I noticed that it also worked efficiently for mid-sized spaces, such as the living room, kitchen and laundry room.

 While it can handle 50 pints a day, the 14-pint water capacity does mean you'll be emptying that tank frequently.
 However, you can use the included hose to drain automatically and continuously.
 Once connected to its app, it's straightforward to operate and you can even set up multiple devices to run at the same time by using AI-enabled speakers.

-In addition, its quiet operation is a bonus, and stylish, modern design makes an attractive feature in any room.
+In addition, I was impressed by its quiet operation and stylish, modern design makes an attractive feature in any room.
 An impressive and powerful dehumidifier that can efficiently handle every room size.

 Read our full Honeywell 50 Pint Dehumidifier review.